Green online icon

 2. Infections & Parasites

-Seeing blood in your dog’s stool could be the result of a number of different parasites or infections.
+Seeing blood in your dog’s stool could be the result of several different parasites or infections.
 Infections may be caused by bacteria, viruses, or other pathogens, while parasites may include worms, protozoa, or other organisms.
 Infections or parasites may cause inflammation and bleeding in the gastrointestinal tract, which can lead to bloody stools.
 As always, remember that bloody stools can be a sign of serious illness in dogs and should be promptly investigated by a veterinarian.

 3. Cancer